AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 This section describes how to send an automatic custom confirmation email to the profiles who subscribe to a specific service.

 To do this, you must create and configure a transactional message.
 This message can be referenced :
 * From the service itself.
-For more on this, see (Configuring confirmation message from a service)[../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-service].
+For more on this, see [Configuring confirmation message from a service](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-service]).
 * From a subscription landing page.
-For more on this, see (Configuring confirmation message from a landing page)[../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-landing-page].
+For more on this, see [Configuring confirmation message from a landing page](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-landing-page).

 ## Configuring confirmation message from a service {#configuring-confirmation-message-from-service}

 For example, you want to automatically send a confirmation message to the visitors of your website when they subscribe to your brand newsletter.

-You need to configure a transactional message so that it can be reconciled with a service, and reference that message from the desired service.
+You need to configure a transactional message so that it can be reconciled with a service, and reference that message from the desired service (in this case, the service being subscription to your brand newsletter).

 >[CAUTION]
 >
 >To link a confirmation message to a service, you MUST use the **[!UICONTROL publicLabel]** field in your event configuration.
 This field will be reconciled with the **[!UICONTROL Service label]** of the service.
-See .
+See [Create the event](../../audiences/using/confirming-subscription-to-a-service.md#create-the-event-1).

->[NOTE]
->
->When referencing the transactional message from the service, the confirmation will be sent only the first time the visitor subscribes to that service.
-If the user is already subscribed, no confirmation message will be sent.
+When configuring it from the service, the confirmation the transactional message will be sent only the first time each visitor subscribes to that service.
+If a profile is already subscribed, no confirmation message will be sent again to that profile.

-### Step 1: Create the confirmation email {#step-2--create-the-confirmation-email}
+### Step 1: Create the confirmation email {#step-1--create-the-confirmation-email-1}

 A confirmation email will be automatically sent to each profile subscribing to the newsletter (through a landing page or any other means).
-The subscription is considered as an event and the email is a transactional message which will target each profile that subscribes to the service.
+The subscription is considered as an event and the email is a [transactional message](../../channels/using/about-transactional-messaging.md) which will target each profile that subscribes to the service.

-Refer to [Transactional messages](../../channels/using/about-transactional-messaging.md) for more information on transactional event and message configuration.

-Steps to create these elements are described below.
+Steps to create the confirmation email are described below.
 As the transactional message will be referenced in the service, you need to create it first.

-#### Create the event {#create-the-event}
+#### Create the event {#create-the-event-1}

 The confirmation email is a [transactional message](../../channels/using/about-transactional-messaging.md) as it reacts to an event: the subscription to a service.
 This message will be sent to confirm subscription to your newsletter.
-(You must first create the event and then create the template of the transactional message.)

-1. Create an event, from the **[!UICONTROL Marketing plans]** > **[!UICONTROL Transactional messages]** > **[!UICONTROL Event configuration]** menu, accessible from the Adobe Campaign logo, and enter a label.
+1. Create an event from the **[!UICONTROL Marketing plans]** > **[!UICONTROL Transactional messages]** > **[!UICONTROL Event configuration]** menu, accessible from the Adobe Campaign logo.
-1. Select the **[!UICONTROL Profile]** targeting dimension and click **[!UICONTROL Create]**.
-The configuration steps are presented in the [Configuring an event to send a profile transactional message](../../administration/using/configuring-transactional-messaging.md#use-case--configuring-an-event-to-send-a-transactional-message) section or the [Profile-based transactional messages](../../administration/using/configuring-transactional-messaging.md#profile-based-transactional-messages) section.
+1. Enter a label, select the **[!UICONTROL Profile]** targeting dimension and click **[!UICONTROL Create]**.

    ![](assets/confirmation_event-create.png)

+    The configuration steps are presented in the [Profile-based transactional messages](../../administration/using/configuring-transactional-messaging.md#profile-based-transactional-messages) section.

 1. In the **[!UICONTROL Fields]** section, click **[!UICONTROL Create element]** and add **[!UICONTROL publicLabel]** in the data structure to enable reconciliation.

     ![](assets/confirmation_publicLabel-field.png)

-    Declaring the **[!UICONTROL publicLabel]** field in the event configuration is essential because when subscribing to a service, this field will be filled with the **[!UICONTROL Service label (publicLabel)]** of the corresponding service.

     >[NOTE]
     >
     >The **[!UICONTROL publicLabel]** field is mandatory.
-If you do not add it in the event fields, Adobe Campaign will not be able to retrieve the service(s) that will reference the transactional message.
+If you do not add it to the event data structure, Adobe Campaign will not be able to perform reconciliation with the subscribed service.
+When subscribing to a service, this field will be filled with the **[!UICONTROL Service label]** of the corresponding service.

-1. Click **[!UICONTROL Add field]** and add a field such as **[!UICONTROL Email]** in the data structure to enable reconciliation with the **[!UICONTROL Profiles]** resource and enable enrichment.
+1. Click **[!UICONTROL Add field]** and add another field such as **[!UICONTROL Email]** to the data structure, in order to enable enrichment and reconciliation with the **[!UICONTROL Profiles]** resource.
-1. To be able to personalize the confirmation transactional message, enrich the event configuration on **[!UICONTROL Service]** using the **[!UICONTROL publicLabel]** field.
-In the **[!UICONTROL Enrichment]** section, click **[!UICONTROL Create element]** and select the **[!UICONTROL Service]** target resource.
+1. In the **[!UICONTROL Enrichment]** section, click **[!UICONTROL Create element]** and select the **[!UICONTROL Service]** target resource.

     ![](assets/confirmation_enrichment-service.png)